wsrn829/MovieMatrix/README.md

 ### Concepts I Was Asked During Interviews

-1. What is virtual DOM?
+1. What is virtual DOM (Document Object Model)?
-   - The Virtual DOM (VDOM) is a programming concept used in web development frameworks, most notably in React.
+   - A programming concept used in web development frameworks, most notably in React.
-   - The Virtual DOM is an abstraction of the real/actual/browser DOM (Document Object Model).
+   - An abstraction of the real/actual/browser DOM.
-   - It is used to improve the performance of web applications by reducing the number of direct manipulations of the DOM.
+   - Used to improve the performance of web applications by reducing the number of direct manipulations of the DOM.
       - When a user interacts with a web application, the application's state changes, and the UI needs to be updated to reflect these changes.
-Traditionally, developers would directly manipulate the DOM to make these updates.
+      - Traditionally, developers would directly manipulate the DOM to make these updates.
 However, this approach can be inefficient, especially when dealing with complex UIs or frequent updates.
       - The Virtual DOM solves this problem by creating a lightweight representation of the DOM in memory.
-When the application's state changes, the Virtual DOM is updated instead of the real DOM.
-The Virtual DOM then compares the updated Virtual DOM with the previous version to determine the minimal set of changes needed to update the real DOM.
-These changes are then applied to the real DOM, resulting in a more efficient update process.
+      - When the application's state changes, the Virtual DOM is updated instead of the real DOM.
+      - The Virtual DOM then compares the updated Virtual DOM with the previous version to determine the minimal set of changes needed to update the real DOM.
+      - These changes are then applied to the real DOM, resulting in a more efficient update process.
       - Overall, the Virtual DOM is a powerful tool for improving the performance and maintainability of web applications, and it has become a standard feature of many modern web development frameworks.

 3. Why do we use virtual DOM?
-   - Because virtual DOM makes DOM update faster by only updateing the necessary parts instead of the entire DOM by comparing old DOM and new DOM as an extra step.
+   - Because virtual DOM makes DOM update faster by only updating the necessary parts instead of the entire DOM by comparing old DOM and new DOM as an additional step.

 5. What is the React component lifecycle?
    - React components have several lifecycle methods that allow you to hook into various points in the component's lifecycle.
+T
-These methods can be used to perform actions such as setting up the component, updating it when the state or props change, and cleaning up resources when the component is removed from the DOM.
+   - hese methods can be used to perform actions such as setting up the component, updating it when the state or props change, and cleaning up resources when the component is removed from the DOM.
    - The React component lifecycle can be divided into three main phases:
      1) Mounting: This phase occurs when the component is first created and added to the DOM.
 The following lifecycle methods are called in this phase:
          - constructor(): The constructor method is called before the component is mounted.
 It is used to initialize the component's state and bind event handlers.